robinrendle/robinrendle.com/_posts/2021-01-13-and-by-islands-i-mean-paragraphs.md

 country: California
 extract: A scrolly map thing by J. R. Carpenter
 ---
 Here is [a website](http://luckysoap.com/andbyislands/).
 Click on it.
 You’ll find yourself sat in front of a giant pirate treasure map with absolutely no clue as to what it is or how to use it.
-Scroll around a bit and you’ll see bits of text floating in the open ocean and clicking the island next to it, the text will change.
+Scroll around a bit and you’ll see islands of text floating in the open ocean and clicking the landmass next to it, the text will change.

 Is this a story?
 Or is it just a tech demo?
 I sort of refuse to learn anything more about it because then the mystery of this little website will disappear and I simply adore that.
 I have no idea who made this, besides “J. R. Carpenter” in the opening text, and there’s no retweet button, no desperate links to reblog it.